 As Spider-Man is discussing the history between himself and the symbiote, Rachel Summer breaks into the conversation stating that she still believes that Spider-Man is hiding something as he knows too much about the symbiote, but she cannot remember (please see review 4).
 Luckily for Spider-Man, Beast intervenes and wants Rachel to calm down so they can rescue Beast’s girlfriend, which is thru the Bamfgate.
 As Beast and Spider-Man go through the portal, the young X-Men rush through as Storm is trying to stop them.
 These young X-Men are under the guidance and leadership of Spider-Man, so what does one expect?
 A plan, a committee discussion, or just rush forward not knowing what is on the other side?
 Well you guessed it reader and I like to call it the Spider-Man way, yea just go through and it will work out.
 As Beast and Spider-Man arrive through the gate they notice that the S.W.O.R.D. headquarters is in ruins and is overrun with the symbiote. “…Being attacked by aliens is basically S.W.O.R.D.’s mission statement” says Beast.
 As the symbiote hoard begins its attack, Spider-Man does not want them to use the gate.
 Rockslide assumes this means destruction and so he takes care of the portal by destroying it.
 Spidey is not pleased but what do you expect from his team of young X-Men as they are hasty and young-minded teenagers.
 Spider-Man says, “Rockslide, now we’re are stuck here with no backup!
 Which we need since none of us have flame or sonic powers.”
 This is very similar to past issues as they are always without that “something” they need.
 The next few pages show the symbiote designed as bugs, Beast is fighting his girlfriend, and Kalan keeps up with the whimsical humor between Beast and Spidey as they deal with their problems.

 As the young X-Men keep up with Spidey, they run into the nest of Deathbird and the symbiote Imperium.
 Spidey speaks to Deathbird about the power of her consciousness overriding the insanity of the symbiote.
 There is no chance in this tactic and Spider-Man request the help of Hellion with one of the symbiote skins.
 Spidey is planning to attach the symbiote to himself in order to utilize its powers.
 He also has No-Girl watch his mental “back” in order to keep his sanity and to not lose himself.
 The quirky humor of Spider-Man is non-stop as he states, “…I swear if you turn on me ‘cause you’re secretly working for Deathbird, I have to flunk you.”
 Spider-Man is now in the black suit and who does not like seeing Spidey in black suit; it is such a nice color and a personal favorite of mine.
-In becoming Venom, he fights Deathbird and No-Girl is fighting in Spider-Man’s subconscious.
+As he fights Deathbird, No-Girl is fighting in Spider-Man’s subconscious.
 These next few panels within this book are powerful in the portrayal of what it is like to fight in the dark and desolate mind of the symbiote parasite.
 No-Girl states, “Mr. Spider-Man, it’s like fighting an ocean!”
 As Spider-Man is losing against Deathbird, his consciousness is slipping and so is No-Girl.
 Deathbird is able to regain her consciousness by thinking of her baby with the help of Spider-Man.
-She is quick to regain consciousness and fight off the parasite just as Spidey used his thoughts of Uncle Ben to rid himself of the symbiote.
 As Hellion captures the symbiote from Deathbird, Spider-Man has lost his consciousness and becomes Venom.
 Venom begins to attack the X-Men, but Beast uses a sonic focus beam to release Spidey from the symbiote.
-Soon after the team has saved the Peak, but there is no chance of returning home until repairs are complete.
+Soon after the team has saved the Peak but there is no chance of returning home until repairs are complete.
 Glob decides to help out the team by becoming the heat shield to enter the Earth’s atmosphere.
 The next few pages are a great combination of art and humorous writing from Kalan and Failla.
-As the teams reaches Earth, Glob is detached from the ship and slams into the ground.
+As the team reaches Earth, Glob is detached from the ship and slams into the ground.
 He is not dead and Spidey is relieved as almost every one of his students has been in an ill-fated scenario since the first issue.

 The final few pages’ showcase Glob’s recovery and Spidey’s interview with No-Girl about her being the mole since she erased the memory of Rachel Summer, but that is not the case as Ernest comes forward with the Sinister (Nathaniel Essex) proclaiming her deceitfulness to Spider-Man.
 I cannot believe that a villain like Sinister (created by Chris Claremont) is on the final page of his book and standing right next to Spider-Man!
 I believe he chose Ernest since she cannot be probed mentally.
 So what is next for the X-Men and Spider-Man?
 Will Spider-Man keep his students alive in the final issue?
 Does he flunk Ernest?
 More importantly, who won the science fair…